 We invest only in biomedical research studies and infrastructure projects that will help lead to:

-▪ a better explanation of underlying disease mechanisms
+▪ a better understanding of underlying disease mechanisms

 ▪ safe and effective forms of treatment

 We actively seek researchers who will examine these underlying disease mechanisms.
 This must be our top priority if we are to obtain a better understanding of this disease and discover effective forms of treatment.

 Further information relating to the kind of research we believe should be supported can be read for free in ‘What do we know about the causes of ME/CFS?’ written by ME Association medical advisor, Dr Charles Shepherd.

 For a more comprehensive and fully referenced review of medical and research knowledge to date, we strongly recommend ‘ME/CFS/PVFS: An Exploration of the Key Clinical Issues’ written by Dr Charles Shepherd and consultant neurologist Dr Abhijit Chaudhuri and now in its ninth edition.